ValeriHristov/Introduction-to-Programming/Tasks.md

    321000000
    100000000
    ```
   - Note that we don't actually care if the land is an island or peninsula.
-We care about the number of different lands.
+We care about the number of different connected lands.

 Example input:
 ```
-10 5
+5 10

 4321000020
 3210000010